By Maeve O'Donnell | Edited by Sam D

 Home contents insurance can also give you a degree of protection but only if you have the right type.
 A home contents insurance add-on - called 'all risks' or 'personal possessions' - covers valuable goods and clothing you take away with you outside the home, such as in a caravan.
 Check if you already have this in place.

 This add-on gives cover for all valuables up to a certain limit - often about £1,500 - though you choose to buy more protection.
-Cover is for the likes of clothes, computers and jewelery.
-However, kitchen equipment and bedding may not be covered as it's not something people tend to take out of their home.
+Cover is for the likes of clothes, computers and jewellery (though if you carry a lot of valuable gadgets e.g. a laptop, tablet and smartwatch, then gadget insurance could be worth considering).
+However, kitchen equipment and bedding may not be covered as they're not items people tend to take out of their home.

 When we say contents of your caravan, imagine turning your tourer upside down and shaking it vigorously (yes, you'd need to be Superman, but you get the gist).
 You'll be covered for everything you take with you that falls out.